abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Xe

-  * Xe.in: 5s-5p in valence.
+  * Xe.in: Default version with 5s-5p in valence.
 Two projectors for f to improve trasferability.
-    Require GW version
+    Requires GW version

 ## Cs

-  * Cs-sp.in: (5s, 5p, 6s) in valence, 4f in core.
+  * Cs-sp.in: Default version with (5s, 5p, 6s) in valence, 4f in core.
     Use two f-projectors to improve transferability.
     Require GW version.

 ## Ba

-  * Ba-sp.in:
-    5s, 5p in valence.
+  * Ba-sp.in:Default version with 5s, 5p in valence.
 Use ground-state as reference.
     TODO: Ba-sp with f?

   * Ba-sp-exc.in: